 For more than 30 years, NTEA has provided guidance and resources to support members in meeting the federal truck certification requirements.
 The Association released a spreadsheet program in 2006 — the Label Printing Program — enabling users to print certification labels on a laser printer.
 While this has been a popular product, technology continues to evolve to offer greater capabilities and benefits.
 The new WorkTruckCert integrates Printing Program functionality with added recordkeeping opportunities and guidance regarding common questions and federal requirements.

 Beyond the capability to develop and print certification labels, WorkTruckCert provides for the capture of basic vocational data.
-Users will indicate the body and major components that have been mounted to a given vehicle in a quick and consistent format, using dropdown selection boxes.
+Users will indicate the body and major components that have been mounted to a given vehicle in a quick and consistent format, using drop-down selection boxes.
 The top request from NTEA members testing WorkTruckCert was for the work order number to be printed on corresponding certification labels.
 This feature has been integrated — helpful if there’s a question surrounding a certain truck and supportive in meeting vehicle reporting needs.

-NTEA is collaborating with IHS Markit to enable enhanced WorkTruckCert data features — an added bonus to user subscriptions.
+NTEA is collaborating with IHS Markit to enable enhanced WorkTruckCert data features — an added bonus to WorkTruckCert subscribers.
 “With WorkTruckCert, our industry is entering a whole new age of vehicle certification service and support,” said Steve Carey, NTEA president & CEO.
 “This full suite of tools enables users to create certification labels, maintain a truck database and easily search records.
 The Association has a longstanding relationship with IHS Markit, and this partnership will provide the work truck industry with even greater insights.”